-The commercial manufacturing of vaccines and other biological products is a time-consuming and complex process, which must be performed in compliance with the FDA's current Good Manufacturing Practices, or GMP, regulations.
-Our experience in manufacturing our product candidates and the products of others has been limited to production of research and clinical trial supplies under less rigorous clinical GMP, or cGMP, regulations.
+The commercial manufacturing of vaccines and other biological products is a time-consuming and complex process, which must be performed in compliance with the FDA's current Good Manufacturing Practices, or cGMP, regulations.
 We may not be able to comply with the GMP regulations, and our manufacturing process may be subject to delays, disruptions or quality control problems.
 In addition, we must complete the installation and validation of a large-scale fermenter and related purification equipment in order to produce the quantities of product expected to be required under certain contract manufacturing agreements or for commercial purposes.
 We do not have any experience in manufacturing at this scale.
 Noncompliance with the GMP regulations, the inability to complete the installation or validation of our large-scale equipment, or other problems with our manufacturing process may limit or delay the development or commercialization of our product candidates, and cause us to breach our contract manufacturing arrangements.